Proposal provides support for students while staying under the tax levy limit

 During the budget vote in May, residents will consider a school bus referendum to purchase new buses.
 The purchase includes two 30-passenger buses and one 71-passenger bus at a cost not to exceed $242,000 total.
 It will allow the district to replace aging buses and minimize maintenance costs.

-Superintendent Dr. James Niedermeier and Assistant Superintendent Jeffrey Rivenburg have given bimonthly budget presentations to the Board of Education since February.
+Superintendent Dr. James Niedermeier and Assistant Superintendent Jeffrey Rivenburg gave bimonthly budget presentations to the Board of Education.
 The presentations are available below: